Vets-Who-Code/web-curriculum/Week_5/week5_day3.md

 - In Codepen, write a function `isPrime(n)` that checks if number is prime
 - The return value is either true or false (a boolean)
 - Is this optimized?
 What can be done different?
-- Remeber the mod operator!!
+- Remember the mod operator!!
    - Extra:
      - Can you write a function that prints the first `n` prime numbers?
      - Can it be easier if you just use your `isPrime(n)` function?